prrao87/db-hub-fastapi/dbs/qdrant/README.md

 #### Option 2: Use `onnx` quantized model

-If running on a Linux server on a large dataset, it is highly recommended to use the ONNX quantized model for `EMBEDDING_MODEL_CHECKPOINT` model.
+If running on a Linux server on a large dataset, it is highly recommended to use the ONNX quantized model for the `EMBEDDING_MODEL_CHECKPOINT` model specified in `.env`.
 If using the appropriate hardware on modern Intel chips, it can vastly outperform the original `sbert` model on CPU, allowing for lower-cost and higher-throughput indexing for much larger datasets.

 ```sh
 cd scripts